 On the flanks, some spots may be present, or they may simply be pattern-less.
 Overall, the whole colouration is a light brown “champagne” colour.
 The ventral scales are white and without markings.

-Some Champagne Ball Pythons have been found to have neurological issues not unlike those of the Spider morph.
+Some Champagne Ball Pythons do have neurological issues not unlike those of the Spider morph.
+This translates into a head wobble of varying severity.
 Admittedly, these issues are often grossly exaggerated by those that wish to ban the keeping of exotic animals.

-What is certain, however, is that homozygous, or Super Champagnes are not viable – they die shortly after hatching.
-The same can be said for Spider Champagne Ball Pythons.
+What is certain is that homozygous, or Super Champagne Ball Pythons, are not viable – they die shortly after hatching if they hatch at all.
+The same is true for Spider Champagne Ball Pythons.

 As you can tell from the section above, breeding Champagne x Champagne or Champagne x Spider is pointless and should be avoided.